Where to buy affordable contemporary art

 Station 16

-Founded in 2008, this contemporary urban art gallery started as a silkscreen print shop that began working with local artists and developing fine-art prints, now a branch called Station16 Éditions.
-The S16 gallery now features an international roster of artists primarily influenced by street art and graffiti, such as Montréal’s own Kevin Ledo, Stikki Peaches and whatisadam.
+This contemporary urban art gallery started as a silkscreen print shop that began working with local artists and developing fine-art prints.
+The gallery now features an international roster of artists primarily influenced by street art and graffiti, such as Montréal’s own Kevin Ledo, Stikki Peaches and Ryan Labrosse.

 Art Mûr